-Located in Grant County, this wind farm is helping strengthen the West Virginia energy grid with homegrown renewable electricity.
-Repowering Mount Storm Wind will reduce the wind farm’s overall footprint while increasing the site’s generation.
+Repowering Mount Storm Energy Center will reduce the wind farm’s overall footprint while increasing the site’s generation.

 Repowering Mount Storm will allow Clearway to upgrade the existing infrastructure with more efficient and reliable turbines.
 Clearway’s reinvestment in Grant County through this repowering will extend the local tax revenues, landowner payments, and high-quality jobs associated with this wind farm for another 35 years.